 “The three Palmetto Dunes golf courses receive a lot of attention, not just from golfers but from the professional staff which keeps them immaculate,” said Brad Marra, Assistant Vice President of Resort Operations.
 “All the courses twist and turn among lakes, lagoons, marshes.
 It’s not a stretch to say that you have to see it to believe it.”

-The Robert Trent Jones Oceanfront Course has been rated by readers of Golfweek magazine among the best courses in the Southeast.
+The Robert Trent Jones Oceanfront Course has been rated by readers of Golfweek magazine among the best courses in the Carolinas and the Southeast.
 Its signature hole, the dramatic par-five 10th, offers sweeping views of the Atlantic Ocean and is widely considered one of the most spectacular holes in the United States.
 One of only two oceanfront holes on Hilton Head Island, the course’s legendary 10th delights golfers of every skill level.
 In addition, the Audubon Cooperative Sanctuary Program for Golf Courses, an Audubon International program, has designated the Jones course a “Certified Audubon Cooperative Sanctuary” for its commitment to providing a sanctuary for wildlife.